-ASTM International Approves GC-VUV Method for PIONA Compound Analysis
+ASTM International Approves Method D8071 for Finished Gasoline Analysis

-VUV Analytics, Inc. was actively engaged in the recent ASTM committee D02 ballot approval of “Standard Test Method for the Determination of Hydrocarbon Group Types and Select Hydrocarbon and Oxygenate Compounds in Automotive Spark-Ignition Engine Fuel using Gas Chromatography with Vacuum Ultraviolet Absorption Spectroscopy Detection (GC-VUV)”.
-The GC-VUV method characterises the bulk composition of hydrocarbon groups and select individual compounds in gasoline in a single measurement.
+VUV Analytics Inc. is pleased to announce the approval of its first ASTM International method, D8071 for the analysis of finished gasoline.
+The D02 committee meeting approved it as “Standard Test Method for the Determination of Hydrocarbon Group Types and Select Hydrocarbon and Oxygenate Compounds in Automotive Spark-Ignition Engine Fuel using Gas Chromatography with Vacuum Ultraviolet Absorption Spectroscopy Detection (GC-VUV).”
+The method provides complete PIONA compound class characterisation in a single measurement, potentially replacing the use of multiple legacy methods for this analysis.
 VUV Analytics promotes the method as having relatively simple instrumentation combined with automated analysis software that results in shorter run times and a more robust production solution than ASTM methods D6730 and D6839, and having the potential to replace the use of multiple ASTM methods (e.g. D5769, D5580, D1319, D6550, D3606, D4815, D5599, D5845) for measurement of finished gasoline.

 Measurement of bulk composition of hydrocarbon groups and individual compounds in gasoline is important for quality control as well as ensuring compliance with various governmental regulations.
 As such, multiple ASTM methods exist for measuring various aspects of gasoline samples.
 VUV Analytics asserts that most of the legacy methods are limited in scope to a subset of hydrocarbon groups or specific compounds of interest, meaning that multiple methods are required for typical production control.
 More comprehensive methods such as ASTM D6730 and ASTM D6839 tend to involve complicated instrumentation and/or setup procedures.
 These methods have no inherent ability for self-monitoring of measurement results (e.g., a fit criteria or similar), and instead rely on precise definition and control of retention times, resulting in more error-prone production measurements.

-VUV Analytics guarantees that the VUV PIONA+ application for gasoline measurement is fully compliant with the new ASTM method.
+VUV Analytics guarantees that the commercial application VUV PIONA+ for gasoline measurement is fully compliant with Method D8071.
 VUV PIONA+ is enabled by the VGA-100 vacuum ultraviolet (VUV) absorption GC detector and an analysis engine called VUV Analyze.
 GC-VUV absorbance data is inherently three dimensional and specific to compound chemical structure, allowing some of the separation to occur at the detector.
 This means that standard analyses that previously required complex chromatographic separation can be simplified and shortened due to the ability to deconvolve overlapping spectral responses.
 VUV absorbance spectra are typically highly structured and distinct for individual compounds, yet exhibit the intuitive property of having similar features when measuring related compound classes.

 The VUV PIONA+ method uses straightforward instrumentation: a gas chromatograph, a standard 30m nonpolar column, and a VGA detector.
 Bulk concentrations of the hydrocarbon classes of paraffins, isoparaffins, olefins, naphthenes, and aromatics (PIONA) are determined.
 Specific analytes can also be singled out for further characterization.
 The setup procedure is easy and requires no pre-column tuning or valve timing adjustments.
 Additionally, faster runtimes can be achieved given the method’s ability to handle co-elution among various species and hydrocarbon classes.